api-platform/schema-generator/doc/configuration.md

 # Generate interfaces and use Doctrine's Resolve Target Entity feature
 useInterface:         false

-# Use PSR-5's @type annotation instead of @var in the PHPDoc
-useType:              false

 # Use Doctrine's ArrayCollection instead of standard arrays
 useDoctrineCollection:  true